 First, What Is A Normal Wake-Up Time For A Toddler?

 Generally speaking, toddlers wake up around 7:30 a.m., assuming they went to bed by 9 p.m. the night before and slept soundly.
-These times are just estimations given by the Sleep in America poll done back in 2004.
+These times are just estimations from the Sleep in America poll done back in 2004.

-If this worked out perfectly every time, you probably wouldn’t really need to read this article.
-But, the fact of the matter is, it is pretty rare for your toddler to have one perfect night’s sleep after another.
+If this worked out perfectly every time, you probably wouldn’t need to read this article.
+But, the matter is, it is pretty rare for your toddler to have one perfect night’s sleep after another.

 According to the same study mentioned earlier, about half of toddlers call out during the night — 5-10% do so multiple times a night.